syncfusion-content/javascript-docs/js/Introduction/AngularJS.md

 ### Data binding

 Data-binding can be defined as an automatic synchronization of data between model and View components.
-Our Syncfusion widgets supports both one-way and two-way (ng-model binding) binding.
+Our Syncfusion widgets supports both one-way and two-way (**ng-model**) binding.

 #### One way binding